TritonDataCenter/rfd/rfd/0162/README.md

 ## Remora Zone

+The remora zone is responsible for:
+ * Managing each rebalancer job.
-The remora zone is responsible for managing each rebalancer job and coordinating the tasks for each remora agent.
+ * Coordinating the assignments for each remora agent.
+ * Updating object metadata as necessary.

 ## Remora Agent